 Habbani gave a press conference after her release, organised by the No Oppression to Women in the premises of the National Umma Party.
 She thanked the Sudanese people for their solidarity and donations.
 As the campaign raised over SDG10,000, Habbani said she plans to spend the extra money on press freedom issues such as other cases against journalists, or the women held in Omdurman's women prison.

-“I am not guilty because it was the security man who beat me,” the activist said in a recorded message of which Radio Dabanga obtained a copy.
+“I am not guilty because it was the security man who beat me,” Habbani said in a recorded message of which Radio Dabanga obtained a copy.

-Habbani explained that she left the trial against the human rights training centre Tracks in March, where she was halted by a security agent in a vehicle.
-He told her to hand over her mobile phone on the grounds that she had photographed NISS members.
+Habbani explained that she was halted by a security agent in a vehicle, after leaving the trial against the human rights training centre TRACKS in March.
+He told her to hand over her mobile telephone on the grounds that she had photographed NISS members.

 Habbani stressed that as a citizen, she has “the right to be treated with dignity and no one has the right - be them the security, police or even the president - to assault me by beating and abuse.”

-In a new report by the Sudanese Journalists for Human Rights (JHR), reportedly 15 women journalists have been abused by the security apparatus in Sudan in one year's time.
+A new report by the Sudanese Journalists Assocuation for Human Rights (JAHR) said that 15 women journalists have been harassed by the security apparatus in Sudan in one year's time.
 The network concluded that there is a ‘phenomenon of assault and systematically targeting the rights of women reporters’.

-Journalist Feisal El Bagir, Coordinator of the JHR, told Radio Dabanga that what has happened to Amal Habbani was “expected”.
+Journalist Feisal El Bagir, Coordinator of JAHR, told Radio Dabanga that what has happened to Amal Habbani was expected.
 “The trial lacked all fair trial standards.”